Skip to content

 kg_edges table has no edge_type=causal rows

-Either the LLM call returned empty (token-starvation, see Ollama section above) or the parser failed.
+Either the LLM call returned empty (token starvation; see Ollama backend returns empty strings) or the parser failed.
 Check:

 sqlite3 ~/.amem/zettelforge.db \